JesseTG/melonds-ds/README.md

 melonDS DS is not a fork of an existing code base.
 It uses standalone melonDS as a statically-linked dependency, which means that large changes and merge conflicts are less of an issue.
-As a result, improvements to standalone melonDS can be integrated almost as quickly as they're released!
+As a result, improvements to standalone melonDS are much easier to integrate!

 ## Wi-Fi Support

-Wi-fi is fully emulated on all platforms!
+Wi-Fi is fully emulated on all platforms!

-You can use any server reimplementation that works with standalone melonDS, but I recommend [Kaeru WFC][kaeru] due to its ease of use.
+For your convenience, you can choose from one of several preconfigured servers in the core options menu, with [Kaeru WFC][kaeru] being the default.

-Follow the instructions at the link for instructions on getting started.
+Future versions of melonDS DS will allow you to specify arbitrary servers.

-Future versions of melonDS DS may use the Kaeru WFC server by default.
+In the meantime, you can set the appropriate DNS address from within the emulated console's Wi-Fi settings menu.

 > [!NOTE]
 > Do not confuse this with local multiplayer.